-Natural fertilizers also called as organic fertilizers are the one that are derived from animal matter, human excreta, vegetable matter (compost and crop residue).
+Natural fertilizers also called organic fertilizers are the one that is derived from animal matter, human excreta, vegetable matter (compost and crop residue).
 Some compounds or substances are naturally formed on earth like peat, manure, slurry, guano etc. and are also considered organic.
 They contain or supply the same nutrients present in chemical compounds, but the composition is different and cannot be altered.

 What is the best fertilizer for flowering plants?

 Flowering plants need fertilizers that are rich in the primary elements: nitrogen, phosphorous and potassium, so as to help the plants develop healthy foliage, root system and encourage flower and fruit formation respectively.
-Though all the elements are required, but it should be clearly noticed that the fertilizers for flower plants exclusively have the largest percentage of phosphorous to ensure root formation and healthy flowering.
+Though all the elements are required, it should be clearly noticed that the fertilizers for flower plants exclusively have the largest percentage of phosphorous to ensure root formation and healthy flowering.

 Foliar fertilizers are a type of liquid nutrients sprayed on the plants such that the leaves of the plants absorb nutrients, but it should be understood that not all plants need it and only some plants with certain nutrient deficiency absorb the foliar fertilizers quickly.